yezhiyi9670/LuckyTool-relic/website/docs/en/guide/statusbar.md

 - Remove my device
 - Force the display of the media player
 - Notifications are aligned on both sides

-- Fix tile alignment on both sides
+## StatusBarTile

+### Tile Long Press Event

+- Long press WiFi to open the page
+- Long press mobile data to open the page
+- Long press the WiFi hotspot to open the page
+- Long press Bluetooth to open the page

 ### Tile Layout

 - The number of rows and columns in the horizontal and vertical screen state
 - Expand the number of rows and columns in the unexpanded state
+- Fix tile alignment on both sides

 ### Module Built In Tiles